 Tackling Lombard uphill on foot is also a good way to burn off excess calories consumed at Ghirardelli Chocolate, Boudin's Sourdough Bread, and even the cream in that Irish Coffee at Buena Vista Cafe.
 If you need to catch your breath or rest those aching legs but don't want to admit it, picture-taking is a perfect excuse to stop every few steps.

 If you fear that such a steep climb might end with an emergency room visit, take the Powell-Hyde cable car line (from Ghirardelli Square or Union Square) get off at Lombard Street and walk downhill.
 Or call a ride-sharing service and have them drop you off.

 To get an idea of what Lombard would be like without the curves, the next block over on Filbert between Hyde and Leavenworth is one of the ten steepest streets in the U.S.

 Even though there are already countless photos of Lombard Street posted online, you'll no doubt want one of your own.
 Most people do that looking up the street.
 Try to avoid getting someone else's uphill-bound backside in your frame.
 A few shots of the gorgeous views are a good idea, too.

 After you Instagram, Snapchat, Facebook, Tweet, text and tout your location to friends, acquaintances — and the total strangers you met at breakfast — put that mobile device in your pocket and enjoy the moment.

-This "crookedest street" is on many lists of top San Francisco attractions, including mine.
-It's free to visit and at less-busy times, it doesn't take very long.
-Most people love it and so do my friends, sitting in the back seat of my little car, giggling in delight, and shouting "Hooray!" as we drive downhill.
+This "crookedest street" is on many lists of top San Francisco attractions.
+It's free to visit, and at less-busy times, it doesn't take very long.
+Most people love it, and your friends sitting in the back seat may giggle in delight, shouting "Hooray!" as you drive downhill.

 On the downside, during busy times, the wait for the short ride down can feel longer than a round trip to the moon.